-Hazing and/or Bullying, defined as any act or behavior whether
+Hazing and/or Bullying, defined as any act or behavior whether physical, emotional, or psychological, which subjects a person, voluntarily or involuntarily, to abuse, mistreatment, degradation,

-Unauthorized possession, duplication or use of keys to any 2.7. college premises or unauthorized entry to or use of college premises, including trespassing.
+- humiliation, harassment, embarrassment, or intimidation, or which may in any fashion compromise her or his inherent human dignity.
+The express or implied consent of the victim will not be a defense. - Unauthorized possession, duplication or use of keys to any 2.7. college premises or unauthorized entry to or use of college premises, including trespassing.

-Making, transmitting or promotion of any video, audio or data recording which is reasonably determined to be of an obscene, profane, abusive, indecent, or violent nature which bring disrepute to the College or any student or employee of the
+Making, transmitting or promotion of any video, audio or data recording which is reasonably determined to be of an obscene,

-2.9.
+- profane, abusive, indecent, or violent nature which bring disrepute to the College or any student or employee of the College. - 2.9.
 Violation of any federal, state or local law.